• About

 How To Make Chicken Pot Pie With Biscuits

-Remove the skin.
-Shred the breast meat from the rotisserie chicken.
+Prep the ingredients.
+Shred the meat from the rotisserie chicken.
+Chop the onions, carrots, and celery.

 add the shredded chicken and frozen green peas.